gruntwork-io/docs/docs/2.0/docs/patcher/concepts/update-strategies.md

 # Update Strategies

 Patcher supports two update strategies: **next safe** and **next breaking**.
-These strategies dictate how Patcher behaves when it encounters a breaking change that cannot be automatically patched.
+These strategies dictate how Patcher behaves when encountering a breaking change that cannot be automatically patched.

 For example, the Gruntwork `terraform-aws-security/custom-iam-entity` module has two recent breaking changes: `0.62.0` and `0.65.0`.